-With gyms still closed due to the coronavirus pandemic, people are looking for easy, at-home workout routines.
+With many gyms still closed, or at limited capacity, due to the coronavirus pandemic, people are still looking for easy, at-home workout routines.

 There's one effective, equipment-free exercise that almost anyone can take up: Running!

 Adaptable, versatile and fairly easy to start, running can help you lose weight, especially when combined with a healthy diet.
 TODAY spoke to two nutritionists to find the best way to combine running with diet to reach your fitness goals.

 Is running an effective way to lose weight?

 According to Natalie Rizzo, a New York City-based registered dietitian who works with "everyday athletes," running is a great way to lose weight since it burns a lot of calories quickly.

 "You're burning more calories per minute" with running than you are with strength training or cycling, Rizzo said.

 Kristin Kirkpatrick, a dietitian and the manager of wellness nutrition services at the Cleveland Clinic Wellness Institute, added that the amount of calories you burn running can vary based on how long or intense your workout does, and said that diet plays a huge role in making the exercise effective.